zjumsj/MultiResolutionDeferredNeuralLighting/README.md

 ![teaser](./fig/total2_casa.png)
 [Supplemantary video](https://zjumsj.github.io/MRNDNL.github.io/)

 Our method considerably improves the high-frequency details as well as temporal stability in rendering animation in neural relighting.
-The code is partially based on [DeferredNeuralLighting](https://github.com/msraig/DeferredNeuralLighting) and we refer to their method as baseline.
+The code is partially based on [DeferredNeuralLighting](https://github.com/msraig/DeferredNeuralLighting) and we refer to their method as *baseline*.